kesavSaiVikash/fruity-app/README.md

 - Custom Hooks:

-  - useFruits: Handles fruit data, grouping, and pagination.
+  - useFruits: Manages fruit data, grouping, pagination, and data fetching.
+Utilizes useMemo and useCallback for efficient rendering and state updates.

+    - useMemo: Optimizes performance by memoizing grouped fruit quantities and calories in the jar.
+    - useCallback: Avoids unnecessary re-renders by memoizing functions for updating fruit quantities and handling state changes.

-  - useJar: Manages jar state, including adding/removing fruits and calculating total calories.
+  - useJar: Handles jar state, including adding/removing fruits and calculating total calories.
+Uses useMemo to calculate grouped fruits with quantities and calories.

 - Modularization: The application is modularized to enhance reusability and maintainability.